 The structure itself is a handsome nod to history but, admittedly, the interior needs significant upgrading.
 The building has served the community well, as a high school, then a middle school, now a bustling center that houses a cooperative preschool, a library and a popular auditorium.
 With a well-thought-out plan that takes all of the building's varied uses into consideration, it will assuredly continue to be a vital community asset.

 Another important target for improvement is the busy walkway between Swede Alley and Main Street highlighted by a well-loved bench-warming bronze bear.
-The creature is seldom without company and is perhaps featured in more selfies than any other celebrity in town.

 In addition to housing a cuddly sculpture, the walkway serves as a vital connection between the Old Town transit center and Main Street.
 Over time, as bus ridership and special event foot traffic has increased, it has become apparent that the walkway needs to be both widened and beautified.
 When finished the project should be worth the temporary detour.